mazhugasergei/AE_LayersOpacityToggle/README.md

+TODO:
+1. Check what if:
+1.1.
+No effects, many layers selected
+1.2.
+Some effects, many layers selected
-TODO: Fix UI for the 2nd version
+2. Fix UI for the 2nd version

 What this script does:
 1. You select a Control layer